Programs of Study

 ADMISSION REQUIREMENTS: General college curricular admission

-PROGRAM NOTES: The certificate program is designed to provide full transferability to the AAS degree program where more in-depth knowledge in management is emphasized.
+PROGRAM NOTES: This program is designed to provide full transferability to the AAS degree program where more in-depth knowledge in management is emphasized.

 There are no physical requirements, such as height, weight, eyesight, and physical dexterity; however, the student should understand that there may be some requirements for employment in fire or rescue service agencies.